m417z/ntdoc/descriptions/ntaccesscheck.md

 ### BufferLength

 Pointer to `ULONG` value.
 On input this value means size of `RequiredPrivilegesBuffer` buffer.
-If buffer was to small, required buffer size is avaiable on output.
+If buffer was to small, required buffer size is available on output.

 ### GrantedAccess